Evaluating Large Language Models in Scientific Discovery: Introduction

 \qquad We introduce a systematic evaluation of LLMs grounded in real-world research scenarios for scientific discovery (named Scientific Discovery Evaluation, or \texttt{SDE}, Fig. \ref{fig:overview}c).
 Across four domains (biology, chemistry, materials, and physics), we start with concrete research \textbf{projects} of genuine interest to domain experts and decompose each into modular research \textbf{scenarios}, which are scientifically grounded and reusable across multiple applications.
 Within each scenario, we construct expert-vetted \textbf{questions}, formatted in line with conventional LLM benchmarks (multiple choice or exact match), such that their evaluation constitutes measurable progress toward in-context scientific discovery.
 This tight connection among \textbf{questions, scenarios, and projects} built in \texttt{SDE} reveals the true capability of LLMs in scientific discovery.
 Beyond per-question evaluation as in conventional science benchmarks, we also evaluate LLMs’ performance at the level of open-ended scientific discovery projects.
-In this setting, LLMs are put into the loop of scientific discovery, where they are required to autonomously propose testable hypotheses, run simulations or experiments, and interpret the results to refine their original hypotheses, imitating an end-to-end scientific discovery process, where their discovery-orientated outcomes (e.g., polarisability of proposed transition metal complexes) are evaluated.
-This project-level evaluation reveals capability gaps and failure modes across the research pipeline.
+In this setting, LLMs are put into the loop of scientific discovery, where they are required to autonomously propose testable hypotheses, obtain feedback from simulations or experiments, and interpret the results to refine their original hypotheses, imitating an end-to-end scientific discovery process.
+There, discovery-oriented outcomes (e.g., polarizability of proposed transition metal complexes) are finally evaluated.
+This project-level evaluation reveals capability gaps and failure modes across different research workflows.
 Applying this multi-level evaluation framework to state-of-the-art LLMs released over time yields a longitudinal, fine-grained benchmark that reveals where current models succeed, where they fail, and why.
 The resulting analysis suggests actionable avenues, spanning targeted training on problem formulation, diversifying data sources, baking in computational tool use in training, and designing reinforcement learning strategies in scientific reasoning, for steering LLM development toward scientific discovery.